-When you are over-anxious about your presentation the raw emotion that makes for a successful presentation performance is replaced by a faltering, unstructured and disorganised speech.
+The raw emotion that makes for a successful presentation performance is replaced by faltering, unstructured and disorganised speech.

 Record your presentation.
 Your last rehearsal step is to prepare an audio recording of yourself.
 Your target is to prepare a recording that you can listen to when travelling to and from work or during a quiet moment at home or the ball game.
 You need to build familiarity.
-And with familiarity goes confidence.
+And so, with familiarity goes confidence.

 “Talk low, talk slow, and don’t talk too much.”